 - Obesity is a chronic medical condition that more than 40% of American adults experience.
 Studies strongly suggest that people with obesity have a higher risk of having severe COVID-19 symptoms, leading to hospitalization and mechanical ventilation.
 Obesity may increase the risk of severe COVID-19 by reducing lung function and increasing inflammation.
 Getting vaccinated is a good way to prevent the spread of coronavirus and protect yourself and those around you.

 Obesity as a risk factor for severe COVID-19 symptoms

-A study looking at over 4,000 people in New York who tested positive for COVID-19 found that almost 40% of the people with COVID-19 who needed hospitalization had obesity (Petrilli, 2020).
-Of all of the chronic medical conditions that were associated with critical COVID-19 symptoms, obesity ranked higher than diabetes, heart disease, or lung problems in this particular study (Petrilli, 2020).
+A study of over 4,000 people in New York who tested positive for COVID-19 found that people with obesity were more than twice as likely to require hospitalization for COVID-19 as those without.
+Of all of the chronic medical conditions in the study, obesity ranked higher than diabetes, heart disease, or lung problems as a risk factor for critical COVID-19 (Petrilli, 2020).
 Data from New York hospitals also showed that people who were younger than 60 and had a BMI >35 kg/m2 were almost two times as likely to be admitted to the intensive care unit (ICU) (Lighter, 2020).